joshnuss/elixir-ffi/README.md

 ## Installation

-The package can be installed by adding elixir-ffi to your list of dependencies in mix.exs:
+The package can be installed by adding `ffi` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do